STBGFC/tournament-app/README.md

 The web part of the  project was originally generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.

-Run `grunt build` for building and `grunt serve` for preview.
+Run `grunt build` for building production artifacts, including minified and CDNified resources. `grunt serve` for dev preview.

 ### Testing

-Running `grunt test` will run the unit tests with karma and the e2e tests with protractor, for the e2e tests a backend API will need to be running.
-`grunt watch` will auto run tests as the code changes.
+Running `grunt test` will run the unit tests with karma and the e2e tests with protractor.
+For the e2e tests a backend API will need to be running (see above).  `grunt watch` will auto run tests as the code changes.

-## API